-Transcranial magnetic stimulation (TMS) is a treatment for depression in patients who have not responded to antidepressants.
+Transcranial magnetic stimulation (TMS) is a brain stimulation therapy and treatment for depression in patients who have not responded to antidepressants.
 It is a non-invasive procedure that uses a magnetic field to stimulate certain areas of the brain thought to be involved in mood regulation.
-Since its FDA approval in 2008, TMS has been increasingly used as a treatment modality for individuals suffering from treatment-resistant depression.
+Since its FDA approval in 2008, TMS has been increasingly used as an effective treatment modality for individuals suffering from treatment resistant depression.

-Research shows that TMS therapy can be effective in reducing symptoms of depression.
-However, since TMS is a procedure and still relatively new, many individuals considering the treatment have questions for their mental health providers, such as:
+Research shows that TMS brain stimulation therapy can be effective in reducing depression symptoms.
+However, since TMS is a procedure and still relatively new, many individuals considering the treatment option have questions for their mental health providers, such as:

 - How effective is TMS therapy?